joanne5548/parkmark/README.md

 -   [x] Modify review post request to handle image upload
 -   [ ] Sort reviews by most recent
 -   [ ] Block liking a post more than once
+-   [ ] Implement image deletion from bucket on review deletion

 #### Data